Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Phase diagram:

-We show the central charge computed using equation \eqref{eq:fin_ent_scaling} in Figure \ref{fig:YC4}(e).
 Until $U/t\approx 8$, the central charge is constant with respect to $U/t$ and is near to the value $c=6$ that we would expect for a metallic state\cite{CFT,SuppMat}.
-Beyond this point, the central charge begins to fall; although it remains nonzero at finite bond dimension, it is dropping rapidly with increasing $\chi$, so we identify this as a gapped phase (see the SM for details\cite{SuppMat}).
-The apparently unsystematic behavior near the previously identified transition at $U/t\approx 10.6$ is due to a slight shift in the location of the peak in the correlation length with bond dimension.
+For $U/t \gtrsim 9$, it is clear from Figure \ref{fig:YC4_entanglement}(b) that $c=0$, indicating that the phases are gapped.
+For intermediate values of $8 \lesssim U/t \lesssim 9$, the central charge is still far from converged with bond dimension, but it is plausible that it will extrapolate to zero; see the SM for details\cite{SuppMat}.
+Note that the apparently unsystematic behavior in Figure \ref{fig:YC4_entanglement}(a) near the previously identified transition at $U/t\approx 10.6$ is due to a slight shift in the location of the peak in the correlation length with bond dimension.

-We can identify the location of this transition with more precision by studying the entanglement spectrum, which is the list of values $\{-\log(\lambda_i)\}$, for the same $\{\lambda_i\}$ appearing in equation \eqref{eq:S_def}.
-We observe that the entire spectrum acquires an exact two-fold degeneracy for $ 8.3 \lesssim U/t \lesssim 10.6$ and an exact four-fold degeneracy for $10.6 \lesssim U/t $ (see the SM for details\cite{SuppMat}), corresponding to the different projective representations of the symmetry group carried by the entanglement spectrum\cite{Pollmann2010}.
+We can identify the locations of both phase transitions with more precision by studying the entanglement spectrum, which is the list of values $\{-\log(\lambda_i)\}$, for the same $\{\lambda_i\}$ appearing in equation \eqref{eq:S_def}; the full low-lying entanglement spectrum is shown as a function of $U/t$ in the Supplemental Material\cite{SuppMat}.
+In particular, by pairing the levels and then finding the average separation between the levels in each pair, we observe that the entire spectrum acquires an exact two-fold degeneracy for $U/t \gtrsim 8.4$; this is shown in Figure \ref{fig:YC4_entanglement}(c).
+Although at finite bond dimension there remains for any $U/t$ a finite separation between the levels in each pair, for $U/t < 8.2$ the separation does not visibly depend on bond dimension, whereas for $U/t \geq 8.6$, the separation goes to 0 with increasing bond dimension; the exact location of the transition is not clear from our data, but appears to be in the range of $8.2 \lesssim U/t \lesssim 8.6$, which is consistent with the location of the metal-insulator transition as found above.
+We can similarly group the entanglement spectrum into sets of four levels and consider the average separation of the highest and lowest levels in each group, revealing the onset of four-fold degeneracy at $U/t\approx 10.6$, at the spin-ordering transition.
+This four-fold degeneracy corresponds to the different projective representations of the symmetry group carried by the entanglement spectrum\cite{Pollmann2010}.